sctyner/sctyner.me/content/authors/admin/_index.md

 Currently, I'm the inaugural 2019-20 AAAS Science & Technology Policy Fellow at the Bureau of Labor Statistics in the Office of Survey Methods Research.
 Previously, I was a postdoctoral research associate in the [Center for Statistics and Applications in Forensic Evidence](https://forensicstats.org/) at Iowa State University.
 I earned my Ph.D. in Statistics from [Iowa State](https://www.stat.iastate.edu/) in 2017 where I worked with [Heike Hofmann](https://github.com/heike).

-**I'm also on the job hunt!** I am seeking a DC-based or 100% remote role in the government or non-profit space.
+**I'm also on the job hunt!** I am seeking a DC-based or 100% remote role.
 I am passionate about:
-- Using data science for social good
 - Data visualization
 - Communicating science & statistics to a general audience.
 Check out my blog posts and my [twitter account](https://twitter.com/sctyner/status/1144729288345825286?s=20) for examples!
 - Using R and other open source software.
 See my projects on [GitHub](https://github.com/sctyner)
+- Using data science for social good
 - Building up inclusive R user & data science communities.
     * I am an active member of [R-Ladies DC](https://www.meetup.com/rladies-dc/), and the co-founder of [R-Ladies Ames](https://www.meetup.com/rladies-ames/)
     * I am the co-creator of the [Uncoast Unconference](http://uuconf.rbind.io/), a community-building hackathon-style event for R users in middle America.